-DRIVING LICENSE TESTs
+DRIVING LICENSE TESTS

 There are two types of tests that are required as part of the process to get a Thai Driver’s license.
-The first is a timed 50 point theory test, and then second is a practical driving test for cars and motorcycles that is performed on a closed course at the Department of Transport.
+The first is a timed 50 point theory test, and the second is a practical driving test for cars and motorcycles that is performed on a closed course at the Department of Transport.

 50 Point Theory Exam